Bupropion was licensed in the UK in 2000 for smoking cessation in people aged 18 years and over.

 It has also been shown to be more effective in treating anxiety disorders and major depressive disorders than SSRI antidepressants and has more off-label uses.

-Although combining with an SSRI or SNRI is not an approved indication, research suggests that combining the two can help overcome outcomes associated with SSRI and SNRIs and help boost the efficiency of antidepressant effects.
+Although combining with an SSRI or SNRI is not an approved indication, research suggests that combining the two can help overcome outcomes associated with SSRIs and SNRIs and help boost the efficiency of antidepressant effects.

 How does Bupropion work?